top of page

 With this idea in mind, the following is an example of a blocking strategy I developed for myself:

-- Defense against circular strikes: Respond by blocking from the inside.
+- Defense against a single circular strike: Respond by blocking from the inside.

-- Defense against straight strikes: Respond by blocking in one of the following directions (preferably on the outside of your opponent, as inside always carry more risk of an immediate 2nd strike)
+- Defense against a single straight strike: Respond by blocking in one of the following directions (preferably on the outside of your opponent, as inside always carry more risk of an immediate 2nd strike)

 You can develop your own detailed strategy going through each block you know, and figure out how to deal with the most common type of street attacks including kicks, hook punches, uppercuts, inverted low punches, chest shove..etc.
 Don’t forget to validate/practice with a partner to confirm the practicality of your strategy.